A timeline: Notable milestones in the history of iPhone from Apple

-Today's iPhone looks much different than it did upon its 2007 debut, but innovation has been at the core of Apple's technological takeover.
-Early game-changing features like Internet connectivity, text messaging and a built-in camera paved the way for the standard smartphone, and massive improvements in the quality of its display, battery power and sound have supported its inaugural claim to reinvent the phone altogether.
+In 2007 Apple debuted the iPhone and every year since they continue to wow with a new iteration that moves design and technology forward.
+Early game-changing features like Internet connectivity, text messaging and a built-in camera paved the way for the standard smartphone.
+Massive improvements in the quality of its display, battery power and sound have supported its inaugural claim to reinvent the phone altogether.
+Read more about the annual Apple iPhone release here.

 At the time, the Wall Street Journal touted the phone as “on balance, a beautiful and breakthrough handheld computer.”
 Time took it a step further, hailing the original iPhone as the Invention of the Year.